devleague/Denormal-Automotives/README.md

 ### DB Modeling Exercise in PostgreSQL

-When connecting to your pg database, connect from this project directory.

-To run sql statements from an external file, use the `\i [filepath]` command.
+To run sql statements from an external file, load them into DBeaver and run them from there.

 ## Denormal Cars